Board of County Commissioners

 TOLEDO, OH – The Board of Lucas County Commissioners today strongly declared its opposition to House Bill 6, which the commissioners view as nothing more than a bailout for the bankrupt FirstEnergy Solutions Corp., the parent company of Toledo Edison.

 “House Bill 6 will only help the shareholders of FirstEnergy and FirstEnergy Solutions while significantly raising electricity rates on homeowners, renters, small business, and industry in Ohio,” the Commissioners said.
-Read full release.
+Read the HB 6 release.

 Lucas County Commissioners file lawsuit in federal court seeking the U.S. EPA to enforce U.S. Clean Water Act to clean up Lake Erie